Diagnostic Assessment Tests

 an Accelerator for eTransfers program activity

 Check your knowledge on topics learned from courses taken at your previous institution.
-After a year of virtual classrooms and P/NP grading options, the Diagnostic Tests are your way of knowing that you have the foundation required to succeed in your first year at UCLA.
+The Diagnostic Tests are your way of knowing that you have the foundation required to succeed in your first year at UCLA.

-June 10, 2022 – Deadline to complete Diagnostic Assessment Tests (before summer session A begins).
+June 19, 2023 – Deadline to complete Diagnostic Assessment Tests (before summer session A).

 History tells us that gaps in learning and preparation exist as transfer students transition their learning from their current institution to any four year institution.
 At UCLA Engineering, we have established a series of Diagnostic Assessments that test student’s knowledge and comprehension of topics covered in classes taken at their previous institution.
 The goal would be to provide incoming transfers with an assessment of their knowledge and identify any weaknesses in course topics and offer resources to brush-up on these concepts over the summer.